-Today I want to talk to you about the creepypasta Candle Cove.
+Today I am writing to you about the creepypasta Candle Cove.

 This creepypasta is told through a series of forum posts, a unique way to convey a story.
 The writers in said forum are reminiscing abut a television show they watched as children but can find no reference to outside their conversation.